 Dermatology Physician Assistant National Certifying Examination (PANCE) Practice

-Which condition is characterized by blisters formed by friction or autoimmunity?
+Which infectious skin condition is characterized by honey-colored crusts?

 Next Question